3 Days Bwindi Gorilla Safari in Uganda – Bwindi National Park

 About Bwindi Impenetrable National Park

 Bwindi Impenetrable national park, 331 kms, is located in South Western Uganda, on the edge of the Albertine Rift Valley, on an altitude range from 1.160 m to 2.607m.
 This is a real tropical rainforest, spread over a series of steep ridges and valleys.
-It is regarded as one of the most biologically diverse forest in Africa.
+It is regarded as one of the most biologically diverse forests in Africa.
 In the local language “Bwindi” (from “mubwindi”) means “dark place”, referring to the impenetrable nature for human beings to the swamp located the South East of the actual Park, according to legends.

 There are 11 species of primates, such as L’Hoest’s Monkeys, Chimpanzees, red-tailed and blue monkeys, black and white Colobus monkeys, olive baboon and many more.
 Particularly, Bwindi forest is home to about 500 mountain gorillas, which is half of the total remaining world population.
 There are about 350 bird species of which 90% of them are Albertine Rift endemics, rarely seen in any other part of East Africa) and 200 of butterflies.
 Mammals count only 30 (buffaloes, elephants and Leopards).
 There are 324 species of tree.